mayank-git-hub/ETE-Speech-Recognition/ReadMe.md

 # Downloading the data set

-In specificConfig.py, set the path to where you would want to download the data set in "path_to_download".
+In specificConfig.py, set the path to where you would want to download the data set in "path_to_download". axel should be installed for downloading the dataset.
+If you do not want to download it using axel, then download the tar.gz files and place it in the folder - config.path_to_download + '/' + list_i + '.tar.gz'

     $ python downloadDataset.py